spearwolf/shadow-objects/packages/shadow-objects/README.md

 A `<view-component/>` is a virtual component in the view that serves as an access point for the entities.

-The _shadow-ents_ package provides the custom element `<shadow-ents>` as view component.
+The _shadow-ents_ package provides the custom element `<shadow-objects>` as view component.
 As a HTML element in the DOM, these might form their own hierarchy.
 This hierarchy is mirrored by the entities in the worker, keeping everything in sync.

 In the future, implementations as _react_ or _angular_ components are also conceivable.